High German Evangelical Reformed Church: 20th century

 In 1983, in recognition of the church's valuable contribution to the nation's early history, it was added to the National Register of Historic Places.
+In February 2023, the building was sold to Resurrected Life Community Church, a newer congregation that is part of the same denomination, the United Church of Christ.

 Liberty Bell Museum

 The church was home to the Liberty Bell Museum.
 The museum was located in the church's basement, which is where the Liberty Bell was hidden in 1777.
 The museum closed in 2023.